loftykhanna/custom-react-skelton/README.md

 - Atom components are Div(SkeltonDiv), Text(SkeltonText) and Paragraph(SkeltonP)
 - Paragraph in this case is 1 line `<p></p>` tag.
 - Text conatains various paragraphs
-- Div is like a container, you can give its width, height, radius and its type.
+- Div is like a container, you can give its width, height, radius and its type(like circle).